linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/An Introduction to Interest Rate Term Structure in QuantLib Python.md

 settlement_days = 0
 ```

-The basic idea of bootstrapping using [[Introduction to QuantLib Python|QuantLib]] is to use the deposit rates and bond rates to create individual helpers.
+The basic idea of bootstrapping using [QuantLib](Introduction%20to%20QuantLib%20Python.md) is to use the deposit rates and bond rates to create individual helpers.
 Then use the combination of the two helpers to construct the yield curve.
 ```python
 # create deposit rate helpers from depo_rates
 depo_helpers = [ql.DepositRateHelper(ql.QuoteHandle(ql.SimpleQuote(r/100.0)),